 Introduced to the US from France in the 1980s, hair mousse is a lightweight foam that adds volume and conditioning.
-It adds synthetic resins to the follicles to help them hold a shape.
-Although not as strong as gel, wax, or paste, foam does allow for a variety of styling options.
+In addition, it adds synthetic resins to the follicles to help them hold a shape.
+Although not as strong as gel, wax, or paste, the foam does allow for a variety of styling options.

 Mousse works best when applied to wet hair.
-After running the foam through your hair, you’ll want to then blow-dry it to add maximum volume.
+After running the foam through your hair, blow-dry it to add maximum volume.
 It’s also effective at treating unruly hair.
 While versatile, it doesn’t typically allow for gravity-defying styles.

 Although best known as an edible dessert, gelatin is also a safe, effective, and all-natural way to style your hair.
-Simply add a teaspoon of unflavored gelatin to a cup of warm water.
-It’ll dissolve and then thicken, at which point you can apply it to your hair.
-It has a consistency and feel that is remarkably similar to hair gel.
+Add a teaspoon of unflavored gelatin to a cup of warm water.
+It’ll dissolve and then thicken so that you can apply it to your hair.
+It has a consistency and feels that is remarkably similar to hair gel.

-Gelatin works so well on hair because it’s derived from collagen, which is the same substance found in skin, connective tissues, and bones.
+Gelatin works so well on hair because it’s derived from collagen, the same substance found in skin, connective tissues, and bones.
 When gelatin is prepared for use in food, it undergoes a process called hydrolysis, which breaks down its collagen bonds.
-The end result is a substance with a consistent texture that not only holds hair in place but also won’t irritate your skin.
+The end result is a substance with a consistent texture that holds hair in place and won’t irritate your skin.